LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 - Benefits of decentralisation and having a trusted global network of value outweighs the raw technical limitations (e.g. limited throughput & storage) of the base layer
 - Scaling solutions are already on the way
 - Blockchains or distributed ledgers are meant to complement, not replace traditional IT infrastructure

-In Web3 architecture the distinction between frontend and backend still exists, with the backend consisting of on-chain and off-chain components while the frontend defines the UI and integration via off-chain SDKs/APIs.

 ## Run a Full Cardano Node